Joemwa/GitExampleRecipes/mug-brownie.md

 - A pinch of salt
 - 2 tbsp olive oil
 - 3 tbsp water
-- 4 cups of vinegar
+- 4 teaspoons of vanilla

 # Steps